Modern Slavery Statement

 We have increased awareness on the signs and risks associated with Modern Slavery across our Management, Head Office and Manufacturing populations.
 We conduct team briefs within manufacturing on an annual basis and have provided specific members of our population, such as those who manage large numbers of employees and our security and reception staff with more detailed briefing sessions.
 Refresher training takes place annually.
-The more detailed briefing sessions have resulted in an increased level of awareness and, whilst no specific issues of concern have been identified, we have increased confidence that any concerns will be brought to management attention.
-We have included a section of this briefing session in the induction slides for all sites to ensure that all new employees are made aware of the risks and what to do should they experience or witness anything of concern.
+We have included a section of this briefing session in the induction slides for all manufacturing sites to ensure that all new employees are made aware of the risks and what to do should they experience or witness anything of concern.

 Our Supply Chains – Due diligence/Risk Assessment